Reggaetón Lento (Bailemos): Little Mix remix

-CNCO recorded an English language remix of the song with British girl group Little Mix.
-It was released on August 18, 2017 through Sony Music and Syco Music.
-The remix version is included on the reissue of Little Mix's fourth studio album, Glory Days: The Platinum Edition (2017) and CNCO's self-titled second studio album (2018) as the second single.
+CNCO recorded an English-language remix of the song with British girl group Little Mix.
+It was released on August 18, 2017, through Sony Music and Syco Music.
+The remix version is included on the reissue of Little Mix's fourth studio album, Glory Days: The Platinum Edition (2017), and on CNCO's self-titled second studio album (2018).

 "Reggaetón Lento (Remix)" is a reggaeton and latin pop song, with lyrics that addresses themes of love and romance.
-It received positive reviews from critics.
-A commercial success, the song topped the charts in Romania, Bulgaria, Sweden, and Slovenia.
-It reached number five in the United Kingdom, becoming CNCO's first top ten single and Little Mix's twelfth.
-It reached the top ten of the charts in eleven other territories including Finland, Hungary, and Lebanon.
+The song topped the charts in Romania and the Bulgaria World chart.
+It reached number five in the United Kingdom, becoming CNCO's first top ten single in that country and Little Mix's twelfth.
+It reached the top ten of the charts in eleven other territories including the Netherlands, Hungary, and Lebanon.

-The song received its debut performance during the final on The X Factor UK, in 2017.
+The song received its debut performance during the final of The X Factor UK in 2017.
 The song won "Best Remix" at the 2018 iHeartRadio Music Awards.
-It has since received two double, one triple, four gold, and two platinum music certifications.
+It has since received one triple platinum, two double platinum, three platinum and four gold music certifications worldwide.

 Background and release

-The collaboration was announced a day before the release on the social media accounts of both groups, with Billboard magazine claiming it would be "huge".
+The collaboration was announced a day before the release on the social media accounts of both groups, with Billboard magazine saying "As far as bilingual remixes go, this one will be huge."